 Emissions are one of the most important factors to the air quality simulations.
 Many other studies have devoted to improve the emission inventory in China [31-32].
 This study uses the Multi-resolution Emission Inventories for China (MEIC) version 2010, originally developed by Tsinghua University, China [33] and represents the latest emission inventory data in China.
 The emissions of MEIC are divided into five categories.
 They include the emissions from power plants, industry, agriculture, transportation and residential areas.
 The monthly mean emissions of gas pollutants such as SO2, NOX, CO and NH3, aerosol chemical compositions such as sulfate, nitrate, ammonium, black carbon, organic carbon, and other substances are used in the simulations.
-Given the resolution of 0.25°×0.25° for original emissions, the emission data are linearly interpolated into the inner domain and the curvature effect of the earth is taken into account.
+Given the resolution of 0.25°×0.25° for original emissions, the emission data are linearly interpolated into the inner domain and the curvature effect of the earth is taken into account during the interpolation.